lightvector/KataGo/python/selfplay/consecutive/README.md

 ## How to stop

 The script writes to `save_pid.txt` which has the PID of the script process running in the background.
 You can use the `kill` command to stop it.
 It will finish the last step it's doing, since this only ends the outer loop.
+I have provided a `stop.sh` loop to temporarily halt it and `cont.sh` to resume from the last step it completed.
+That way you can use the machine for something else before continuing selfplay.